jrconway3/lt-maker/docs/source/appendix/Special-Variables.md

     0 - Entire map is revealed, but enemy positions are masked (like in the GBA) 1 - Entire map is revealed, but enemy positions are masked (like in the GBA) (yes, these are identical for past compatibility reasons)
-    2 - Both map and enemy positions are masked (like in Thracia)
+    2 - Both map and enemy positions are masked (like in Thracia) 3 - Both map and enemy positions are masked at the start, but the map stays revealed after exploring it

 `_fog_of_war_radius` **int** The distance that player units will be able to see in the fog.
 Defaults to 0.